balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 Type into Agent:

 ```
-Agent: List the files changed in pull request #<PR_NUMBER> for repo "demo-streamlit".
+ List the files changed in pull request #<PR_NUMBER> for repo "demo-streamlit".
 ```

 * The Agent calls `get_pull_request_files` and returns the file list (e.g., `app.py`).